Codepath-Group-Project-Fall21/Group-Milestone/README.md

 **Required Must-have Stories**

-* User logs in to access previous comments on video game pages and stays logged in across restarts.
+- [x] User logs in to access previous comments on video game pages and stays logged in across restarts.
-* User can view and scroll through a list of video games that are popular now.
+- [x] User can log out.
-* User can view the video games posters in each row.
+- [ ] User can view and scroll through a list of video games that are popular now.
-* User can view and leave comments on the game page.
+- [ ] User can view the video games posters in each row.
-* User can log out.
+- [ ] User can view and leave comments on the game page.

 **Optional Nice-to-have Stories**

-* Users can have chat windows to get to know each other.
+- [ ] Users can have chat windows to get to know each other.
-* Profile pages for each user.
+- [ ] Profile pages for each user.
-* Add a tab bar to allow users to view video games in a grid view (Collection View)
+- [ ] Add a tab bar to allow users to view video games in a grid view (Collection View)

 ### 2. Screen Archetypes